rixiobarrios/SEIR-Devito/unit_3/w08d01/homework/README.md

 - **On the first night of thie homework, you should work on:**
   - A full CRUD express API for bookmarks
-  - A single-page-app built with Angular with an index that shows all bookmarks from your API and the ability to create new bookmarks
+  - A single-page-app built with Angular with the ability to create new bookmarks

 - **On the second night of this homework, you should work on:**
-  - Adding onto your Angular SPA the ability to delete a bookmark and update a bookmark
+  - Adding onto your Angular SPA the ability to see all bookmarks, delete a bookmark, and edit a bookmark
   - Adding some styling!

 ---